 The stats are in; 326 million people use Twitter each and every month.
 So, if you’re not using this platform to promote your business, you’re missing out on a massive audience!
 This is especially true if you’re selling to affluent millennial consumers as they account for as many as 80% of Twitter users.

-Needless to say, you’ll want to make the most out of all the Twitter-related tools at your disposal- including TweetDeck.
+Needless to say, you’ll want to make the most out of all the Twitter-related social media management tool offerings (specifically a Twitter management tool) at your disposal- including TweetDeck.
 However, you’re not just limited to this resource…

 This is why we’ve created this article.
-Here we’re going to discuss our favorite Tweetdeck alternatives to help you establish which solution’s best for your business.
+Here we’re going to discuss our favorite Tweetdeck alternatives to help you establish which Twitter managements tools are best for your business.

 Let’s dive in!